ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 [Ktor](https://ktor.io/) (pronounced Kay-tor) is a framework built from the ground up using Kotlin and coroutines.
 It aim to leverage to the maximum extent some of the language features that Kotlin offers, such as DSLs and coroutines.
 Compare with other ecosystems, it’s a framework like Slim in PHP, Express.js in JavaScript, Sinatra in Ruby.
 Ktor is developed by JetBrains and used internally.
 It’s an open source project using Apache 2.0 license.

-In this article, we will guide you through the steps to build an RESTful API with H2 database using Ktor.
+In this article, we will guide you through the steps to build an RESTful API with SQLite database using Ktor.
 We will use terminologies in [Laravel](https://laravel.com/) to make you get started quickly.

 ## Create a Ktor project